-Stephen Robert Irwin was born to Lyn and Bob Irwin on the 22nd February, 1962, in upper Fern Tree Gully, Victoria.
+Stephen Robert Irwin was born on the 22nd February, 1962, in upper Fern Tree Gully, Victoria.
 He moved with his parents and two sisters to Beerwah, Queensland, where his folks opened the Beerwah Reptile and Fauna Park in 1970.

 Steve grew up loving all wildlife, especially reptiles.
 He caught his first venomous snake (a Common Brown) at the tender age of six and would often arrive late to school after convincing his mother to pull over so he could rescue a lizard off the road.